enderandpeter/FSND/projects/02_trivia_api/starter/frontend/README.md

 #### Examples
 ##### Bad Request
-The request was formatted in a way that the application could not make sense of
+The request was formatted in a way that the application could not make sense of... or maybe something else happened.
 ```json
 {
     "code": 400,